 Way 6: Check the Wood for Surface Imperfections

 Some pieces of wood or lumber may have some slight imperfections on the surface.
 Wood with perfect grain is quite beautiful, but it can also be costly.
 Many lumber stores and mills may be able to give discounts for pieces that have small imperfections like scratches, dings, or even holes.
 These can easily be removed with a planer to reveal a smooth face and create a wood grain surface.

 Wood twisting is when the two edges of a wooden board do not lay flat on the same plane, and “twist” away from each other.
 A jointer can be used to correct this imperfection, and the difficulty depends on how extreme the degree of twist.
 Shorter pieces are generally easier to fix, as these will have smaller degrees of twist.
 Instead of pressing the board flat on the jointer, the operator will have to first mark the high side of the wood with a pen and start cutting there, and continue to guide it along the jointer to ensure a flat outcome.

-Every tool has its purpose, and when it comes to woodworking, the jointer and planer are two very distinct tools.
-While at first glance, they may seem interchangeable, they actually perform different functions.
+Every tool has its purpose it comes to woodworking, the jointer and planer are two very distinct tools.
+While at first glance, they may seem interchangeable.
+However, they actually perform different functions.
 A jointer is used to create smooth, flat surfaces along the four edges of a piece of wood.
 A planer cuts wood into the desired thickness, while creating perfectly parallel surfaces.
 There are many ways to determine if a job requires a planer or jointer.
-A user would need to determine the type of wood, check the edges and surfaces, check the flatness of the wood, determine the required measurements, decide if there’s a need for parallel surfaces, find imperfections, and check the wood for twisting to determine which tool is needed.
-These and other tools can be quite pricey, depending on the make and model, and many people turn to eBay for the best deals on jointers and planers.
+The woodworker needs to determine the type of wood, check the edges and surfaces and flatness of the wood.
+Then he must determine the required measurements and decide if there’s a need for parallel surfaces.
+Imperfections, and twisting must be cindered to determine which tool is needed.
+Google and Amazon are the best places to find and optimal price for the required equipment.